jelle619/cahcaw.nl/3_7_Leverage.md

 What an amazing thing to happen, to just end up on the front page like that.
 But the truth was, the treehouse still had to go.
 We of course weren't going to demolish it immediately (as much as the owner urged us to do so), we were just going to take our time.
 The planning I had was as follows:
 1st of November - the treehouse had to be gone.
-1st of Oktober - we start demolishing the treehouse Whereby from the 1st of Oktober till the 2nd we would hold a sleepover party with the crows (since we for some reason had never done that before).
+1st of October - we start demolishing the treehouse Whereby from the 1st of October till the 2nd we would hold a sleepover party with the crows (since we for some reason had never done that before).

 But, life went on per usual.
 I happened to also visit my friend from Germany that day (the same one who gave the initial idea).
 Of course this whole news paper article was a big talking point.
 Since he doesn't know Dutch, I translated the entire article to him.